-The 16th century English poet John Donne apparently saw his wife’s fetch in Paris.
+The 16th-century English poet John Donne apparently saw his wife’s fetch in Paris.
 The apparition held a newborn baby, but Donne knew it heralded nothing good.
-She’d given birth to a stillborn child at the time he saw the fetch.
+He learned his wife had given birth to a stillborn child at the time he saw the fetch.

 Have you ever heard any fetch stories?
 Let me know in the comments!

 Black, Andrew (2012), ‘Know Your Ghosts: The Fetch’, The Mask of Reason, https://maskofreason.wordpress.com/2012/09/08/know-your-ghosts-the-fetch/.

 Clarke, Roger (2013), A Natural History of Ghosts: 500 Years of Hunting for Proof, London: Penguin.